-Our primary risks are financial loss of income as well as infection outbreaks.
-In addition to those are cash monitoring, insurable risks, staffing levels and health and safety regulatory risks are also regularly reviewed and monitored.
+Primary risks are financial loss of income as well as infection outbreaks.
+Additionally to those are cash monitoring, insurable risks, staffing levels and health and safety regulatory risks are also regularly reviewed and monitored.

 At the end of the accounting period, the Trustees considered that the highest risks affecting the Society resulted from: